 Part of that process was for Session to sign the following pledge:

 Peace and justice is God’s plan for all creation.
 The earth and all creation are God.
 God calls us to be careful, humble stewards of this earth, and to protect and restore it for its own sake, and for the future use and enjoyment of the human family.
-As God offers all people the special gift of peace through Jesus Christ, and through Crist reconciles all to God, we are called to deal justly with one another and the earth.
+As God offers all people the special gift of peace through Jesus Christ, and through Christ reconciles all to God, we are called to deal justly with one another and the earth.

 1. Our worship and discipleship will celebrate God’s grace and glory in creation and declare that God calls us to cherish, protect and restore this earth.